SimonEnsemble/PorousMaterials.jl/README.md

 * Henry coefficient code prints off Ewald sum params 5 times if run with one core...
 * set good defaults for `gcmc_simulation` probabilities (as now) but also allow user to change through default arguments to the function
 * automatically adjust the translation step `δ` in `gcmc_simulation` during burn cycles to have 50% acceptance of translation moves (online gradient descent?)
+* EQEq or other charge equilibration schemes for assinging charges, taking a `Framework` as input.

 ## Contribution guidelines